snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 * We use hyphens (`-`s) to separate the version parts, not periods (`.`s) as in SemVer
 * Versioning starts from 1, not 0 as in SemVer
-* SemVer has a "get out of jail free" card, where you start your initial development release at 0.1.0 and then increment the minor version for each subsequent release.
+* SemVer has a "get out of jail free" card, where you start your initial development release at 0.1.0 and then increment the `MINOR` version for each subsequent release.
 There is no equivalent for SchemaVer: we don't start on an unstable development version 0

 <div class="html">
 <h2><a name="design">3.
 Design considerations</a></h2>